Celebrity Ancestry: US Vice President Kamala Harris’s Ethnicity & Parents Heritage: 1.5m Google Her Race History & Mother & Father’s Ethnic Background

 Kamala Harris joins the ranks of other ethnically ambiguous celebrities such as Jennifer Beals, Rosario Dawson, and Halle Berry, all of whom have also navigated the furrow between the different aspects of their ancestry.
 The biographies of these celebrities have become crucial reference points for America's new generation of young bi-racials seeking answers to questions about identity.

 KAMALA’S FAMILY HISTORY: [First image] Kamala Harris’s parents, Shyamala Gopalan and Donald Harris.
-[Second image] California senator Kamala Harris, left, with her younger sister, Maya and her mother, Shyamala.
+[Second image] US Vice President Kamala Harris, left, with her younger sister, Maya and her mother, Shyamala.
 Harris’s parents were immigrants from India and Jamaica.

 *KAMALA HARRIS ETHNICITY & PARENTS BACKGROUND - ACCORDING TO GOOGLE SEARCH